narck/fotm/README.md

-jlab - Flavour of the Now (formerly Month)
+jlab - Flavour of the Now
 ====

 University of Helsinki Java assignment for "Javalabra 2013"